javaee-samples/javaee7-samples/README.md

 Only one container profile and one profile for browser can be active at a given time otherwise there will be dependency conflicts.

-There are 9 available container profiles, for 5 different servers:
+There are 10 available container profiles, for 5 different servers:

 * ``wildfly-managed-arquillian``

     This profile will install a Wildfly server and start up the server per sample.
+    Useful for CI servers.

+* ``wildfly-embedded-arquillian``

+    This profile is almost identical to wildfly-managed-arquillian.
+It will install the same Wildfly server and start up that server per sample again, but instead uses the Arquillian embedded connector to run it in the same JVM.
     Useful for CI servers.

 * ``wildfly-remote-arquillian``